 More from the VisitPAGO Blog

-This is the ninth in a series of 13 new Pennsylvania Great Outdoors Minutes for the 2016-2017 television broadcast season.
+This is the final installment in a series of 13 new Pennsylvania Great Outdoors Minutes for the 2016-2017 television broadcast season.
 These segments highlight events and attractions in the Clarion, Elk, Jefferson, Forest, & Cameron Counties.
-They will air on the adventure series known as Friends in Wild Places series on ROOT Sports, Pursuit Channel, & […]
+They will air on the adventure series known as Friends in Wild Places series on ROOT Sports, Pursuit Channel, […]

-This is the seventh in a series of 13 new Pennsylvania Great Outdoors Minutes for the 2017 winter television broadcast season.
+This is the eleventh in a series of 13 new Pennsylvania Great Outdoors Minutes for the 2016-2017 television broadcast season.
 These segments highlight events and attractions in the Clarion, Elk, Jefferson, Forest, & Cameron Counties.
-They will air on the adventure series known as Friends in Wild Places series on ROOT Sports, Pursuit Channel, […]
+They will air on the adventure series known as Friends in Wild Places series on ROOT Sports, Pursuit Channel, & […]